F3real/F3real.github.io/content/eventHandersJS.md

     }, false);
 ~~~

-But what happens if we want to react, for example, on class being added to element?
-Solution is to use `MutationObserver`.
-We can set it up to react on attribute change (or only specific attribute), adding/removing child nodes or even setting it to observe whole subtree.
-It is also reasonably efficient, callback will be triggered only after DOM has finished changing.
+But what happens if we want to react, for example, on class being added to an element?
+The solution is to use `MutationObserver`.
+We can set it up to react on attribute change (or only specific attribute), adding/removing child nodes or even setting it to observe the whole subtree.
+It is also reasonably efficient, the callback will be triggered only after DOM has finished changing.

-Example of creating `MutationObserver` for all attributes on element:
+Example of creating `MutationObserver` for all attributes on the element:

 ~~~js
     var mutationCallback = function(mutationsList, observer) {